-The third round of African World Cup qualifiers began this past weekend, with the 20 teams from the continent left with a chance of securing one of the five spots allocated to Africa in action throughout the continent.
-Drawn into five groups of four teams each, with the winner of the group after a round-robin format qualifies for Russia 2018.
+The third round of African World Cup qualifying continued this past weekend, with the 20 teams from the continent left with a chance of securing one of the five spots allocated to Africa in action across the continent.
+This is how the 10 African World Cup qualifying matches turned out for the participating nations looking to earn their ticket to Russia in two years’ time.

 Peter Pedroncelli, 4:50 am AFKI Original

-The third round of African World Cup qualifying is upon us, with 20 teams from the continent left with a chance of securing one of the five spots allocated to the African continent.
-This weekend will see the opening matches of the third round group stage.
+The third round of African World Cup qualifying continues this coming weekend, as the second set of matches see 20 teams from the continent left with a chance of securing one of the five spots allocated to the African continent.
+This weekend 10 fixtures will be played around the continent in the group stages.
 Here are 10 African World Cup qualifying matches to look out for this coming weekend.

 - Real Estate